|

 offices in Libya, Singapore, London and New York.
 He was Chief of the International Relations Division at the Civil Aviation Department

-Dorin Iva?cu began his career in 50 years ago as a tourist guide at the Youth Tourism Bureau, the former state structure that
+began his career 50 years ago as a tourist guide at the Youth Tourism Bureau, the former state tourism structure that operated during the

 |